Dionne Warwick: Personal life

 In 2002, Warwick was arrested at Miami International Airport for possession of marijuana.
 It was discovered that she had 11 suspected marijuana cigarettes inside her carry-on luggage, hidden in a lipstick container.
 She was charged with possessing marijuana totaling less than five grams.

-In 2009 Warwick had a $2.2 million federal tax lien filed against her.
-The IRS eventually discovered that a large portion of the lien was due to an accounting error and revoked $1.2mil in 2012.
+In 2009, Warwick had a $2.2 million federal tax lien filed against her.
+The IRS eventually discovered that a large portion of the lien was due to an accounting error and revoked $1.2 million in 2012.

-In 1993, her older son David, a former Los Angeles police officer, co-wrote with Terry Steele the Warwick-Whitney Houston duet "Love Will Find a Way", featured on her album Friends Can Be Lovers.
+In 1993, her older son, David, a former Los Angeles police officer, co-wrote with Terry Steele the Warwick-Whitney Houston duet "Love Will Find a Way", featured on Warwick's album Friends Can Be Lovers.
 Since 2002, he has periodically toured with and performed duets with his mother (along with being the drummer of her touring band), and had his acting debut in the film Ali as the singer Sam Cooke.
-David became a singer-songwriter, with Luther Vandross's "Here and Now" among others to his credit.
+David became a singer-songwriter, with Luther Vandross's "Here and Now" among other credits.

-Her second son, Damon, is a music producer, who has worked with Mýa, Pink, Christina Aguilera and Keyshia Cole.
+Warwick's second son, Damon, is a music producer who has worked with Mýa, Pink, Christina Aguilera and Keyshia Cole.
 He arranged and produced his mother's 2006 Concord release My Friends and Me.
-She received a 2014 Grammy Award nomination in the Traditional Pop Category for her 2013 album release, Now.
+Warwick received a 2014 Grammy Award nomination in the Traditional Pop Category for her 2013 album release, Now.

 On January 24, 2015, Warwick was hospitalized after a fall in the shower at her home.
 After ankle surgery, she was discharged from the hospital.

 Bankruptcy

 Warwick declared Chapter 7 bankruptcy in New Jersey on March 21, 2013.
-Due to the reported mismanagement of her business affairs, she listed liabilities that included nearly $7 million owed to the Internal Revenue Service for the years 1991 to 1999 and more than $3 million in business taxes owed to the state of California.
+Due to the reported mismanagement of her business affairs, she listed liabilities that included nearly $7 million owed to the Internal Revenue Service for the years 1991 through 1999 and more than $3 million in business taxes owed to the state of California.
 Unable to work out an agreement with tax officials, she and her attorney decided that declaring bankruptcy would be the best course of action.

 Relations

-Warwick's sister Dee Dee Warwick also had a successful singing career, scoring several notable R&B hits in the US, including the original version of "I'm Gonna Make You Love Me".
+Warwick's sister, Dee Dee Warwick, also had a successful singing career, scoring several notable R&B hits in the US, including the original version of "I'm Gonna Make You Love Me".
 Dee Dee recorded the original version of the song "You're No Good", which later became a 1963 No. 5 R&B hit for Betty Everett, a 1964 No. 3 UK hit for the Swinging Blue Jeans and a 1975 No. 1 pop hit for Linda Ronstadt.
 In 1966, the Swinging Blue Jeans had a No. 31 UK hit with a cover of Dionne's "Don't Make Me Over", thus appearing in the UK Singles Chart with covers of songs from both Warwick sisters.

 Warwick's maternal aunt is gospel-trained vocalist Cissy Houston, mother of Warwick's cousin, the late singer Whitney Houston.

 In her 2011 autobiography, My Life, as I See It, Warwick notes that opera diva Leontyne Price is a maternal cousin.